Why nothing works — the merit factor

 Part One: The first section looks at the basic Contents of any system that are to be delivered/implemented; and if they have some inherent faults the outcome of that system will be disappointing.
 It is a standard practice that the observers outside the system take notice of the outcome, without questioning the contents of the system.

 A seasoned economist would lay out innumerable flaws in our fiscal policies causing huge losses.
-The sugar industry is being pampered with subsidies — a Rupee cost.
+The Sugar industry is being pampered with subsidies which is a Rupee cost.
 This has created a reduction in Cotton production which has to be imported now at a Dollar cost.
 To give incentive to local production/increased employment one should have lower duty on raw material and higher duty on finished products.
 There is a high duty on paper import whereas printed material and books are duty free.

 Ask any educationist, a long list of inherent faults in our education system will be highlighted.
 The moral here is that if the basic building blocks of a system have flaws; how can we expect better results?